← Back to 後漢書

 []

 Note [5]: yi in Ming yi means wounding.
 Rong means clarity or brightness.
 He explains the Ming yi image as the dim first light of dawn.
-He quotes the Zuo on twilight brightness.
+The Zuo Commentary says, "Bright yet not clear—should this be dawn?"
 He applies the image to Li Ying's fall from office.

 80